Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Made some minor tweaks to the `progress` module and component.
 - Opened a question on SO about the `progress` element's `margin-right`: http://stackoverflow.com/questions/40795218/progress-element-does-not-respect-right-margin
 - Wrote the basic information for the `progress` module on the doc page.

+## 20161125

+- Added high-tech feature queries for `progress` elements and variants, `margin` and `width` should now work properly.
+Tested in Firefox and Chrome.